bedre7/my-portfolio/README.md

 ## Motivation

-I wanted to create a portfolio that was unique and different from the typical portfolio website.
+I wanted to create a portfolio that was a little unique and different from the typical portfolio website.
 I also wanted to use this project as an opportunity to learn TailwindCSS.

 ## 🧱 Built With